adispen/gcp-secrets-in-cf/blog.md

-# Utilizing GCP Secret Manager Secrets in Cloud Functions via Terraform
+# Utilizing GCP Secret Manager Secrets in Cloud Functions with Terraform

 Whether you are writing a quick function to hit an API or developing the backend of your very own API, you will inevitably need to reference some form of secret within your serverless Cloud Function.
 Up until now this was